 Cruise tourists have a lower daily spend than land-based tourists

 Backpackers (or independent travellers) may have a lower overall spend than ‘package’ tourists, but proportionally contribute more to the local economy

-We have begun the project in Tenerife where our aim is to understand the ‘true’ value of different tourist markets, looking at a range of factors, including: economic; environmental; social and cultural.
+The project took place in Tenerife, where our aim was to understand the ‘true’ value of different tourist markets, looking at a range of factors, including: economic; environmental; social and cultural.

 ‘Value’ is defined as: